AskMeAgain/TangleChain-System/README.md

 If you want to create a new chain, use *ConsoleMiner.exe genesis* and follow the instructions.
 Publish your chainsettings (eg: chainname, hash, address) and others can mine your chain too when they enter the information into the init.json file.
 Use *ConsoleMiner.exe run* and the program starts mining a chain based on your init.json file.

+Currently you need to have a really specific setup of commands: first run *init* to generate the json file.
+Then run *addKey -priv PRIVATEKEY* to add your private key, then you can do *genesis* or *run*

 ### Donation

 If you want to support this project with some iotas, below is the donation address.
 The money is most likely used to pay for server.
 Thank you for reading.